How to file for legal separation in Hemet

 You and your spouse cannot even be in the same room without arguing.
 The problem is that you are not ready to give up on the marriage just yet.
 There still may be some way the two of you can repair your relationship.

-A legal separation is an official court order from the state where you and your partner live apart and carry on your lives separately.
+official court order from the state where you and your partner live apart and carry on your lives separately.

 Married couples often believe that a trial separation is a good idea.